10-Q 1 cdna-20230930.htm 10-Q cdna-20230930

 Testing Services Revenue

 AlloSure Kidney, AlloMap Heart, AlloSure Heart and AlloSure Lung patient tests are ordered by healthcare providers.
 The Company receives a test requisition form with payer information along with a collected patient blood sample.
 The Company considers the patient to be its customer and the test requisition form to be the contract.
 Testing services are performed in the Company’s laboratory.
-Testing services represent one performance obligation in a contract and are performed when results of the test are provided to the healthcare provider, at a point in time.
+Testing services represent one performance obligation in a contract and which is satisfied at the point in time when results of the test are provided to the healthcare provider.

 On August 10, 2023, MolDX and Noridian released a draft proposed revision to the LCD (DL38568, Palmetto; DL38629, Noridian) that, if adopted, would revise the existing foundational LCD, MolDX: Molecular Testing for Solid Organ Allograft Rejection (L38568 and L38629).
 On August 14, 2023, MolDX released a draft billing article (DA58019) to accompany the proposed draft LCD, which generally reflected the changes in coverage included in the Revised Billing Article.
 The comment period end date for this proposed LCD was September 23, 2023.
 The Company presented at public meetings regarding the proposed draft LCD held on September 18, 2023 and September 20, 2023, with MolDX and Noridian, respectively.
 The Company also submitted written comments on the proposed draft LCD.